jarmokivekas/printer/doc/Projectlog.md

 I need four stereo samples (8 bytes of 8-bit samples) to save and transfer a bit of data.
 This will make sure that the signals are well in sync and that all data is safetly transfered.
 I'll be using 8kHz 8-bit audio and it'll give me a transfer speed of 2000 bits per second which is good enough for the application.
 Since the signal has it's own clock the samplerate can be increased to get a faster transfer.
 A baud of 2000 bits/s should not be hard to recieve with any microcontroller.

-####12.02.2014
-This project is currently lacking a name.
-We thought about "Monaco9 is seven pixels tall", but it turns out we want to use a font thats eight pixels tall, so we could go with "We need a font" as the current project name.

--Juha

 ####12.02.2014 17:02